sun-umn/PyGRANSO/README.md

 ## Brief Introduction

-Optimization for nonconvex problems, especially those nonsmooth and with constraints, is an essential part of machine learning and deep learning, which is hard to reliably solve without optimization expertise.
-Also existing general purpose non-convex optimization software packages usually cannot handle non-smoothness and require analytical gradients, which raised the technical barrier for general users.
-GRANSO is the first numerical optimization package that can handle this type of problems.
-However, it has some limitations such as lack of auto-differentiation and GPU acceleration, which preclude the potential broad deployment by general users.
-Thus, we introduce NCVX (NonConVeX), a user-friendly and scalable python package for NCVX optimization, which is revamped and translated from the GRANSO package.
-In order to lower the barriers to general users and solve modern machine/deep learning problems, we introduce several main features including auto-differentiation, GPU acceleration, tensor input, scalable QP solver and open-source dependencies.
+Optimizing nonconvex (NCVX) problems, especially those nonsmooth and constrained, is an essential part of machine learning and deep learning.
+But it is hard to reliably solve this type of problems without optimization expertise.
+Existing general-purpose NCVX optimization packages are powerful, but typically cannot handle nonsmoothness.
+GRANSO is among the first packages targeting NCVX, nonsmooth, constrained problems.
+However, it has several limitations such as the lack of auto-differentiation and GPU acceleration, which preclude the potential broad deployment by non-experts.
+To lower the technical barrier for the machine learning community, we revamp GRANSO into a user-friendly and scalable python package named NCVX, featuring auto-differentiation, GPU acceleration, tensor input, scalable QP solver, and zero dependency on proprietary packages.
+As a highlight, NCVX can solve general constrained deep learning problems, the first of its kind.

 ## Update Logs

-v1.1.1-alpha: Rename the package from “PyGRANSO” to “NCVX”; multiple examples added: unconstrained DL, feasibility problem, sphere manifold.
+v1.1.1: Multiple examples added: unconstrained DL, feasibility problem, sphere manifold.

-v1.1.0-alpha: Cleaned code, added L-BFGS, updated tutorials and documentation.

-v1.0.2-alpha: Update installation guide for Linux and windows users

-v1.0.1-alpha: Update contirbutions, limitations and acknowledgement sections in docs.

-v1.0.0-alpha: Initial release of PyGRANSO.
-Main features: Python translation, autodifferentiation, GPU-support with PyTorch, matrix/tensor inputs, more powerful solver and several new settings to avoid numerical issues in deep learning problem.
+v1.1.0: L-BFGS Added.

+v1.0.0: Initial release of NCVX.
+Main features: auto-differentiation, GPU acceleration, tensor input, scalable QP solver, and zero dependency on proprietary packages.

 ## Acknowledgements

-Buyun Liang was supported by the UMII Seed Grant Program (https://research.umn.edu/units/umii).
+We would like to thank the GRANSO developers.
+This work was supported by UMII Seed Grant Program and NSF CMMI 2038403.

 ## Contact
 Codes written by Buyun Liang (https://buyunliang.org).
 Questions or bug reports please send email to Buyun Liang, liang664@umn.edu.